thinkingmachines/cartogramph/readme.md

 ## Synopsis

-CartogramPH was developed as an alternative map visualization tool for anyone to use.
+CartogramPH was developed as an alternative map visualization tool of the Philippines for anyone to use.
-Read more about the project on stories.thinkingmachin.es/cartogramph
+Read more about the project on [stories.thinkingmachin.es/cartogramph]

+Tweet us at [twitter.com/thinkdatasci] with the hashtag #CartogramPH if you use it!

 ## Code Example